HobnobMancer/cazomevolve/README.md

 1. Path to the directory containing the compressed genomic assemblies
 2. Path to an output directory to write out all multisequence FASTA files

+## Reconstruct the phylogenetic tree

+### A baysian based approach

+### A distance based approach

+## Annotate the CAZomes

+### Step 1: Using CAZy -- retrieve the canonical classifications

+### Step 2: Using dbCAN --- retrieve predicted classifications

+## Build the input for `coinfinder`

+## Find networks of co-evolving CAZy families

+## Build a presence/abensce and CAZy family number matrices

+## Build dendograms based upon CAZome compositions, and compare against the phylogenetic tree

+## Map genome and CAZome distances onto a plot